dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 \end{align*}
 $$

-where $c$ is the surface Albedo (color).
-We divide it by $\pi$ to normalize as we already did integral over the hemisphere's solid angle.
+where $c$ represents the surface Albedo (color).
+We divide by $\pi$ to normalize the Lambertian diffuse term, as it accounts for the integral over the hemisphere's solid angle.

-The specular part of BRDF, $f_{cookTorrance}$ is defined as following:
+The specular component of the BRDF, $f_{cookTorrance}$ is defined as follows:

 $$
 \begin{align*}